Pirathees-180475H/Ansible-Project/README.md

-# Readme file for deploying spring-boot service with Angular Front End On Remote host
+# Automate Infrastructure Configuration & Deployments(SpringBoot) with Ansible

 Note: This guide is only for deploying spring-boot service and Angular application on the remote cent-os machine &
 To Run ansible-playbook we need Linux/unix local machine (Windows user needs virtual box)